softpva/tetrisMath/README.md

 > - The initial page contains the basic instructions for the game. (see layouts below)
 > - In the first row, a randomly generated number moves horizontally.
 > - In the second line, the above quoted number can be changed for some of the symbols or it can be added or subtracted by one in the symbols '>' and '<' respectively.
 (Play!
 It is very intuitive and fun.)
+> - Attention: two numbers can be rarely generated, in this case one of them will always be mutable and the other fixed.
-> - When you hit an equation it explodes your numbers and the points are added to the score.
+> - When you hit an equation it explodes its numbers and symbols and the points are added to the score.
 > - When you explode single numbers, points are subtracted from the score.
 > - At any time you can change the direction of the active number.
 > - When the number collides with any boundary it sticks to it.
 > - You can speed up the speed of the number by pointing it in the same direction.
+> - You can move the number step by step by pressing the pause button.
 > - Any comparison or equality can be done in the horizontal or vertical direction.
 > - At any time, you can change the level up '<<' or down '>>', pause or move and restart the application.
 > - The degree of complexity of each level is increasing, the examples below (layouts) are the initial steps and are easy to solve.